directus/directus/.changeset/cold-maps-teach.md

 "@directus/constants": patch
 ---

-Redacted env values in revisions for Flows
+Redacted env values in logs for Flows